 While the staff listed below engage in the day-to-day work of the Compact, the Executive Board and Advisory Board also provide oversight to guide our work.
 Follow the links to the right to learn more.

-Leslie Garvin, Associate Director
+Leslie Garvin, Executive Director

 Chad Fogleman, Program Coordinator

 Chad oversees the Compact’s Americorps*VISTA program.
 He also serves as a media relations contact, supports Compact fundraising efforts, and assists in planning conferences and member meetings.

 Prior to joining NC Campus Compact in 2012, Chad worked at Brown University’s Education Alliance, conducting educational policy and practice research related to the academic success of diverse K-12 learners.
 He also served as a Program Officer at UNC Chapel Hill’s Carolina Center for Public Service.

 Chad can be reached at email@example.com or (336) 278-7197

 René can be reached at firstname.lastname@example.org or (336) 278-7154.